Tellus Primer

 Are there moons?

 Yes, there are two moons, each on their own orbit around the disc.
-One is white-gray, much like our own - it is called Lunas.
+One is white gray, much like our own - it is called Lunas.
 The other is a light red color, akin to Mars - it is called Karos.
 Lunas orbits in a perpendicular pattern to Cyrus, whereas Kyrus is on a 45-degree angle, both of which are slightly elliptical.
 This means depending on the season, one moon will be closer than the other.
 Karos is “the red moon” and has a stigma of bringing bad luck.
 Most people believe that’s because there is an evil god locked up inside of it.
-The moons do not reflect light, as there is no horizon, but they do in fact generate a glow all on their own.
+The moons generate a glow all on their own and are always "full".

 Can you summarize the history of the world in a paragraph or so?

-Um, sure?
 There was an ancient proto-god that created the world, but the act of creation caused the creator’s destruction.
-The creator, or “Progenitor”, unraveled into Creation, and then later the first four gods (Uris, Axeos, Nalene, and Ogmus) came into being.
-These four gods created the Celestials, Infernals, Fey, and Giants (respectively).
+The creator, or “Progenitor”, unraveled into Creation, and then later the first five true gods (Uris, Axeos, Nalene, Ogmus and Sylvarel) came into being.
+These gods created the Urlosh, Keres, Fey, Giants, and Elves (respectively).
 Axeos decided they wanted to control all of creation, and the others disagreed with this.
-Uris and Nalene destroyed Axeos, but the act of doing this caused them to also unravel.
-Ogmus created The World Pillars to stabilize creation, but this resulted in their unraveling too.
+Uris and Nalene imprisoned Axeos, but the act of doing this caused them to also unravel, spawning vast essence storms across the world.
+Ogmus banished the Kur to Hadea, the great world engine.
+He then created The World Pillars to stabilize creation, but this resulted in their unraveling too.
+Sylvarel created the Laws of Magic, writing into being methods for the mortal races to control the forces of magic and their own destinies.
+This divine gift was costly, and though they did not fully unravel as the other gods did, they instead bound themself into The World Tree, becoming physically and forever connected to the world itself.
 All of this essence of creation swirled throughout the world; this resulted in many spontaneous creation events, including some sapient races and a variety of demi-powers.
-Eventually enough of this essence of creation coalesced into numerous weaker demi-gods who influence regions of the world.
-Eitvar, Isanna, Kyrgan, Numara, and Tobris are demi-gods who have shaped the history of Galtia.
-These five gods make up ‘The Pentacle’.
+The Urlosh, using Sylvarel's gift, became the first masters of magic, building sprawling kingdoms and ruling the world as wizard-kings for a thousand years; as the power of raw magic waned, their empire crumbled from infighting and revolt, leaving behind vast ruined cities, artifacts of great power, and colossal constructs known as Legacies.
+Eventually enough of this essence of creation stabilized and coalesced into numerous weaker celestials who influence regions of the world.
+Eitvar, Isanna, Kyrgan, Numara, and Tobris are celestials who have shaped the history of Galtia.
+These five beings make up ‘The Pentacle’.

 Numarra